How Hot Is the Arc From a Plasma Cutter? Torch Heat Explained

 Criterion Practical takeaway

-Choose plasma when you need thermal capacity, speed, and balanced precision.
+Choose plasma when you need a strong balance of heat, speed, and practical precision on conductive metal.

 Gas Choices and Their Impact on Arc Heat